All Glories to Sri Sri Guru and Gauranga

 Conducted under the guidance of

 Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

 In Govardhana, just before the end of Sri Vraja-mandala Parikrama 2010, Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja personally invited all of us to attend Sri Navadvipa-mandala Parikrama in the holy land of Sri Navadvipa-dhama.
-This parikrama will be very special, for it will be the first one without the physical presence of our most beloved Srila Gurudeva.
-We will share many remembrances of his glories and the Harikatha that forever emanates from his lotus mouth.
+His exact words were, "You all go to Navadvip and I will come and meet you all there."
+This parikrama will be again a very special one, for it is the manobhista, or inner-most hearts’ desire of our most beloved Srila Gurudeva.
+We will share many remembrances of his glories and the harikatha that forever emanates from his lotus mouth.
 Please do not miss this opportunity and try to be with us.

-On March 19th, we will celebrate the divine appearance of Sri Caitanya Mahaprabhu.
+On March 27th, we will celebrate the divine appearance of Sri Caitanya Mahaprabhu.
 The temple room will resound with kirtana, and harikatha will be given in both Bengali and English.
 Many devotees honor Mahaprabhu's appearance by taking bath in the Ganga early in the morning.
 Devotees are encouraged to fast on this day.
-In the evening, just at the time of dusk, there is an abhishek of the deity of Mahaprabhu, accompanied by an extraordinarily sweet kirtana, followed by Ekadasi maha-prasadam.
+In the evening, just at the time of dusk, there is an abhishek, or bathing of the deity of Mahaprabhu, accompanied by an extraordinarily sweet kirtana, followed by Ekadasi maha-prasadam.